-This post details why using these is such a bad idea, as well as detailing some of the changes I'm making to the site to help discourage use of these services.
+This post details why using these is, at best, a bad idea (and at worst, downright unsafe), as well as detailing some of the changes I'm making to the site to help discourage use of these services.

 What is Web2Tor